AndrewJFleming/purgation-react-blog/README.md

 [![Project Screen Shot][project-screenshot]](https://github.com/AndrewJFleming/purgation-react-blog)

-A built this app to see if I could translate some of my WordPress development knowledge to React.js.
+A built this app to translate some of my WordPress theme development knowledge to React.js.

-You could describe the app as a _Medium clone_ in that it allows users to register accounts and author their own blog posts on the app.
+It allows users to register accounts and author their own blog posts on the app.
 Only the authors can update or delete their respective blog posts.

 Posts with truthy Featured Post values will are featured on the app's sidebar.

+_A version of <a href="https://purgation-react-blog.netlify.app/">Purgation React Blog</a> is hosted on Netlify._

 <p align="right">(<a href="#top">back to top</a>)</p>